Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Forecasts

 Since the EoR signal comes from high-redshift $z\!\ge\!6$, and the redshifts of galaxy samples observed by \Euclid are significantly lower than the EoR, the cross-correlation between them is expected to be negligible.
 There can be residual lensing of high-$z$ sources by low-$z$ structure, but the source kernel and tomographic bins used here suppress it, giving negligible correlation between the EoR signal and \Euclid cosmic shear (or galaxy clustering).
 Therefore, the cross-correlation between \Euclid and SPHEREx is more beneficial for separating the EoR signal from the EBL.
 The predicted results for the SFRD measurements are presented in Fig.\,\ref{fig:SFRD}.
-The solid line is the input reference SFRD, which is fitted to the total SFRD form \cite{Finkelstein16} at $6 < z < 8$, and set to $f_* = 0.02$ at $z \ge 8$.
+The solid line is the input reference SFRD, which is fitted to the total SFRD form \cite{Finkelstein16} at $6 < z < 10$, and set to $f_* = 0.01$ at $z \ge 10$.
 The light and dark shaded regions in our redshift bins indicate the $1\,\sigma$ error bounds for EBL-only and EBL+WL+GC, respectively.
 We find that the fiducial SFRD lies within the $1\,\sigma$ uncertainty on the SFRD measurements, and our method provides strong constraints, with the highest precision achieved at $7.14\!<\!z\!<\!9.17$.
-Compared to the EBL-only case, the joint constraints improve the measurement precision by 16--31\%, with the largest gain obtained at $9.17\!<\!z\!<\!11.34$.
-The grey circles at $z\!<\!4$ are from the compilation by \cite{Madau14}, while the green, red, yellow, and purple squares are constraints from \cite{Bouwens15}, \cite{Finkelstein15}, \cite{ McLeod15}, and \cite{Oesch14}, respectively.
-Compared to these studies, our approach allows for SFRD measurements at higher-redshifts, providing stronger constraints at $6\!<\!z\!<\!11.3$.
-The tightening of the constraints is partially driven by the amplitude of the input SFRD model.
-A higher SFRD enhances the overall EoR emissivity, leading to a larger EoR contribution to EBL fluctuations.
-As a result, the data become more sensitive to SFRD parameters.
+Compared to the EBL-only case, the joint constraints improve the measurement precision by 15--30\%, with the largest gain obtained at $9.17\!<\!z\!<\!11.34$.
+The grey circles at $z\!<\!4$ are from the compilation by \cite{Madau14}, while the green, red, yellow, purple squares and blue dots are constraints from \cite{Bouwens15}, \cite{Finkelstein15}, \cite{ McLeod15}, \cite{Oesch14}, and \cite{Harikane24} respectively.
+The measurements in \cite{Harikane24} are based on an analysis of JWST data.
+Compared to these studies, our approach allows for SFRD measurements at higher redshifts, providing stronger constraints at $6\!<\!z\!<\!11.3$.
+The forecasted constraints on the EoR related parameters depend on the assumed fiducial SFRD model.
+A higher fiducial SFRD leads to a larger EoR contribution to the EBL fluctuations and hence a higher effective signal-to-noise ratio for the EoR component.
+The resulting parameter uncertainties therefore depend on the assumed fiducial model.